Media Relations Best Practices

 Reporting the News

-The method of news sharing will be at the discretion of the media relations team and determined on a case-by-case basis in order to maximize publicity for an announcement or event.
-Tactics used by Drexel’s media relations team include:
+The method of news sharing will be at the discretion of the News & Media Relations team and determined on a case-by-case basis in order to maximize publicity for an announcement or event.
+Tactics used by Drexel’s News & Media Relations team include:

-Media pitches: Sometimes, the media relations team will choose to “pitch” a story to one or more reporters directly rather than issue a news release.
-Usually, this one-on-one contact allows us to “sell” the idea to the reporter and provide immediate feedback should the reporter have any questions.
+Sometimes, the News & Media Relations team will choose to “pitch” a story to one or more reporters directly rather than issue a news release.
+Usually, this one-on-one contact allows us to share the idea to the reporter and provide immediate feedback should the reporter have any questions.

-Expert tips: When a current event coincides with a faculty or staff member’s area of expertise, we will suggest that person as an expert to the media.
-If there is breaking news within your area of expertise and you are available for comment, please contact the UComm news manager assigned to your college/school/department immediately so that the media relations team can put you in touch with relevant reporters.
+When a current event coincides with a faculty or professional staff member’s area of expertise, we will suggest that person as an expert to the media.
+If there is breaking news within your area of expertise and you are available for comment, please contact the member of the News & Media Relations team assigned to your college/school/department immediately so that the media relations team can put you in touch with relevant reporters.

 How do I Know if my Story Idea is Newsworthy?